 One sure way to eliminate a dam’s danger is to dismantle it, but the impact on safety of the budding U.S. dam removal movement has been minimal.
 One reason is that most of the removed dams were small, less than 25 feet high; another is that relatively few dams have been removed.
 Last year marked a high point, with 99 dams taken down.
 But that number represents only about a thousandth of the nation’s dam stock.

-Conservation groups and anglers’ organizations such as Trout Unlimited have led the drive to take down U.S. dams, often to help restore long-blocked fish migrations.
+Conservation groups such as American Rivers and anglers’ organizations such as Trout Unlimited have led the drive to take down U.S. dams, often to help restore long-blocked fish migrations.
 These groups note that removing a small dam may cost less than repairing it.
 But removing a large dam can cost as much as building it in the first place.
 Efforts to dismantle large dams on major rivers, such as the Snake River in the Pacific Northwest, have faced strong resistance from business groups and utilities, which defend the dams for generating hydropower and creating reservoirs used to ship grain and other commodities.

 As sobering as the problem of dam safety is in the United States, consider that aside from Australia, Canada, and Western Europe, dam safety standards in the rest of the world lag behind the U.S. Catastrophic failures are frequent: Since August 2008, when a dam in Nepal gave way, killing 250 people, at least 10 dam failures have each killed 10 or more people.
 In January, a mining dam in southeastern Brazil collapsed, killing about 300 people.
 Last year, a dam under construction in Laos crumbled, killing 40 people and leaving 6,600 homeless, and a dam in Kenya burst, killing 48 people.